VigKu/Adv_DS_Capstone_Project/README.md

   2) RandomForest
   3) CNN

- FPlease refer to the pdf document entitled "AdvDSCourseReadMe" for more details on how to execute all the python notebooks.
+ Please refer to the pdf document entitled "AdvDSCourseReadMe" for more details on how to execute all the python notebooks.